 Leaving the Kids Behind

-I went away for two days last weekend.
-Left my husband and kids behind and spent 48 hours with a few wonderful women.
-Most of the group were mothers, so of course, we talked about that feeling of leaving your children.
+There have been more than a few times that I have gone away without my kids.
+I know!
+What???
+The KinderJet Mom goes away without her kids???
+Shocking!
+And every time, there is that feeling of leaving your children.
 It's a weird feeling.
 I feel it every time.
 And it's not a great feeling.
 Yet, I still find myself leaving them every now and then.

 When I plan a trip away from my children, I am excited about the potential.
 Quiet mornings, doing grown-up activities, making my own choices, grown-up dinners, staying out late.
 A few days without hearing "Mommy!"
 Heaven.
 But the moment I am ready to leave, and for a little while after I have actually said goodbye and started on my way, I feel terrible.
 What am I going to do with quiet mornings, late dinners and no one to yell "Mommy!" for two days???
 Panic sets in as I try to transition from the Mom I have become to the Me I used to be.
 It is almost enough to make me scrap the whole idea.

 I remember how difficult it was when we had our first children, to go from being Me, to being a mother.
 My psyche didn't want to give Me up, and it was a struggle every day (for longer than I would have liked) to merge those two ideas of who I was.
 Someone told me when I was pregnant that when you have kids you are still you, but with kids.
 Not true.
 You become a whole new person, with the old you still in there, somewhere deep inside.
 So, it stands to reason that when you take a short time to reconnect with that pre-Mommy part of yourself, it would take some time to adjust to the idea.